Bluetooth

 communication using relatively small amounts of data.
 It's relatively

-presents little or no health risk.
+secure, uses little power, and connects automatically.
 Wi-Fi is designed to shuttle much

 larger amounts of data between computers and the Internet, often over